 But that’s not to say they can’t still be interactive!
-There are many tactics you can try and activities you can incorporate to better engage your online audience.
+There are many tactics and activities you can incorporate to better engage your online audience.

 Put out a call for questions in advance